kenny-hk/sec-form4-api/README.md

-# S&P 500 Insider Trading API
+# SEC Form4 API

-A free, public API for S&P 500 insider trading data from SEC Form 4 filings, hosted on GitHub Pages.
+A free, public API providing access to SEC Form 4 filings (insider transactions) for all S&P 500 companies, hosted on GitHub Pages.

 ## Overview

-This project automatically collects Form 4 filings (insider trading reports) from the SEC EDGAR database for all S&P 500 companies.
-It processes and provides this data through a simple, free API accessible to anyone.
-The data includes:
+This project automatically collects Form 4 filings from the SEC EDGAR database for all S&P 500 companies.
+These filings report transactions by company insiders (officers, directors, and significant shareholders) as required by law.
+The data is processed and provided through a simple, free API accessible to anyone.

-- Issuer name and ticker
-- Reporting owner and position
-- Transaction date, shares, and price
-- Transaction type
-- Post-transaction holdings

-## Data Retention
+## Data Coverage

-To optimize storage and performance while maintaining comprehensive historical data:
+- **All S&P 500 Companies**: Complete coverage of all companies in the S&P 500 index

-- **Detailed Transactions:** Full transaction details for the most recent 3 years
+- **Detailed Transactions**: Full transaction details for the most recent 3 years
-- **Quarterly Summaries:** Quarterly transaction data for the past 10 years
+- **Quarterly Summaries**: Quarterly transaction data for the past 10 years
-- **Daily Updates:** All data refreshed daily with the latest SEC filings
+- **Daily Updates**: All data refreshed daily with the latest SEC filings

-## Features

-- **Daily Updates**: New Form 4 filings are downloaded and processed daily
-- **JSON API**: Clean, structured data in JSON format
-- **Free & Public**: No authentication or API keys required
-- **Multiple Endpoints**: Access data by company, recent transactions, or largest trades
-- **GitHub Pages Hosting**: Fast, reliable static file hosting

 ## API Endpoints